-Now that we talked about air speed effecting handling, let determine if your glider is at a proper trim speed.
-You can make sure you are at a good trim speed by flying your glider in smooth air and with 1⁄4 VG setting.
-Let the control bar go to trim with hands off the bar the glider sure not stall, you should have to push out on the bar from trim at least 3 to 4 inches before stall does accurse.
+Now that we talked about air speed effecting handling, lets determine if your glider is at a proper trim speed.
+You can make sure you are at a good trim speed by flying your glider in smooth air.
+Let the control bar go to trim with hands off the bar, the glider should not stall.
+You should have to push out on the bar from trim at least 3 to 4 inches before stall does occur.
 (Or slow down 4 to 5 mph)

-If you find the glider is flying to slow to do this you will need to more your hang point forwards by one hole at a time till you have proper trim speed.
+If you find the glider is flying too slow to do this you will need to more your hang point forwards by one hole at a time till you have proper trim speed.